gavinlyonsrepo/bashmultitool/README.md

 Overview
 --------------------------------------------
 * Name: bashmultitool
-* Title : Bash Shell library file for commonly used functions.
+* Title : Bash Shell library  for commonly used functions.
 * Description: A Bash Shell library file for commonly used functions can be imported into shell scripts to create functional and colorful scripts and Terminal users interfaces(TUI).